dipscope/TypeManager.TS/README.md

 ## Defining decorators

-We have plenty of decorators but there are only a few which controls the main flow.
+There are few decorators which controls the main flow.
 This are `Type`, `Property` and `Inject` decorators.
 Let's go through each of them.

 ### Type decorator